A path integral approach to sparse non-Hermitian random matrices

 \subsection{Generalized Marchenko-Pastur law and block-structured matrices}

 We also highlight in SM Sections S9 and S10 that different ensembles of dense random matrices can be handled using the approach in Section \ref{section:ellipticlawdiagrams}, without the need for additional diagrams.
 The method used here permits one to see easily that the same formula in Eq.~(\ref{selfconsistentseries}) can be used for many matrix ensembles.
-To demonstrate this, we derive a generalization of the Marchenko-Pastur law for asymmetric products of random matrices.
+To demonstrate this, we recover a generalization of the Marchenko-Pastur law for asymmetric products of random matrices \cite{akemann2021non, kanzieper2010non}.
 We also recover previous results for block-structured random matrices \cite{baron2020dispersal} in a similar way.
 We note that the eigenvalue density of products of random matrices has been derived previously using diagrammatic techniques \cite{burda2010eigenvalues, burda2010spectrum}, and is known to be universal \cite{o2011products}.

 The central idea is to introduce additional dynamical variables into the system in Eqs.~(\ref{dynamicalsystem}).
 These additional variables can be used to decouple products of random matrices (reminiscent of the Hubbard-Stratonovich transformation \cite{hubbard}), or they can be used to correspond to different blocks of the random matrix $\underline{\underline{a}}$.
 A similar trick to this was used in Ref. \cite{cui2020perturbative} in the case of symmetric matrices.
-In the language of QCD, this can be thought of as introducing additional `colour' to the model \cite{feinberg1997nonnon}.

 By carefully identifying appropriate expressions for the matrices $\matj$, $\mathh$ and $\mathinv$ for the system at hand, one can then write the action in exactly the same form as Eq.~(\ref{ellipticaction}).
 One thus arrives immediately at the same equation for the hermitized resolvent as for the elliptic law in Eq.~(\ref{selfconsistentseries}).
-One notes however that the spectrum still varies between ensembles, due to the different forms of $\matj$, $\mathh$ and $\mathinv$.
+One notes however that the spectrum still varies from the elliptic law, due to the different forms of $\matj$, $\mathh$ and $\mathinv$.